 Laundry, Clothing and Eczema

 Nothing is in closer contact with skin than the clothes your baby wears and so getting clothing and laundry right could be the single most important thing you can do for your child.
-Signs that clothing or laundry are triggers for your baby’s eczema include things like full body eczema, intense itching, eczema that worsens on contact with water, or a clear nappy area.
+Signs that clothing or laundry are triggers for your baby’s eczema include things like full body eczema, intense itching, skin that worsens on contact with water, or a clear nappy area.

 Every person’s skin is unique and what works for one individual won’t be the answer for another.
 Personally I think it is absolutely critical that eczema babies have clothing that is safe, comfortable and non-irritating.